 Make Sure Videos Are Sharable

 Ideally, the viewers should be able to share the videos directly from your website.
-For WordPress websites, it is a simple matter of installing a social sharing plugin.
+To incorporate social media marketing into WordPress websites, a quick and easy solution is to install a social sharing plugin.
+This can be a crucial step in implementing an effective social media marketing plan.

 A word of caution is appropriate here: